ZoranBacsi/mentehu/wp-content/plugins/download-manager/readme.txt

 * Fixed issue with Google Drive file download

 = 2.7.86 =
-* Fixed issue with password locked files for double link in same page
+* Fixed issue with password locked files for double link in the same page
 * Added new option for disabling output buffering, no more broken downloads
 * Google Drive support to store your files in Google drive